China

 Caring for China’s “Left Behind” Children

-In China, thousands of children are growing up without their parents — left behind in rural villages in the care of elderly grandparents or relatives who struggle to provide for them on their own meager resources.
+In China, millions of children are growing up without their parents — left behind in rural villages in the care of elderly grandparents or relatives who struggle to provide for them on their own meager resources.
 In some cases, parents leave their children when they divorce or when they remarry.
 But most parents leave because of poverty, migrating to cities in search of work.
 Although some parents try to bring their children, often the costs to live in the city are too great.

 Most children don’t grow up completely alone.
 But even if they stay behind with grandparents, for many children, being left behind also often means being left in charge.
 Not only do they not receive the care they need, they end up being caregivers for their younger siblings and elderly grandparents.
 They cook, they clean, they watch after their siblings.
 They do everything that a parent would do.